SiapaJoJo/ez2learn/DEPLOYMENT.md

 ### 4. Set Environment Variables

-In your Render web service settings, add these environment variables:
+In your Render web service settings, you have two options:

+**Option A: Use DATABASE_URL (Recommended - Render's standard)** Render automatically provides `DATABASE_URL` when you link your database to your web service.
+The application will automatically parse this.

+**Option B: Use Individual Variables**
+If you prefer individual variables, add these in your Render web service settings:

 ```
 DB_HOST=<your-database-host>
 DB_USER=<your-database-user>
 DB_PASSWORD=<your-database-password>
 DB_NAME=<your-database-name>
+DB_PORT=<your-database-port>  (optional, defaults to 3306 for MySQL)
 ```

+**Note:** If you link your database service to your web service in Render, the `DATABASE_URL` will be automatically set and you don't need to configure individual variables.

 ### 5. Initialize Database